MalinYamato/chat/README.md

 Alternative if you are using digitalocean: https://certbot-dns-digitalocean.readthedocs.io/en/stable/.
 If so skip the following instructions.

-#### First, create certificates for your chat server, which must run on port 443
-    $ sudo certbot certonly --standalone --preferred-challenges tls-sni  -d yourhost.yourdomain

-#### Secondly, Create a certificate and DNS records for janus as it needs to be run over SSL on a non-standard port 8089
+#### Create a certificate and DNS records for janus as it needs to be run over SSL on a non-standard port 8089
     You need to add hostname media to your DNS server
     $ sudo certbot -d host.domain  --manual --preferred-challenges dns certonly -- You will be asked to create a TXT record on your DNS server.
+       Add the string to your TXT record on your DNS servers zone

     $ sudo nano /opt/janus/etc/janus/janus.cfg and janus.transport.http.cfg
     #cert_pem = /opt/janus/share/janus/certs/mycert.pem